by Joe Jamieson

 — You'll get to know the lives of local patients through meaningful interaction —

-The idea behind our overseas medical electives is to get experience in a fast-paced, low-resource hospital in the developing world.
+Our overseas medical electives aim to get experience in a fast-paced, low-resource hospital in the developing world.

 In our partner hospitals, you’ll see how cultural factors affect practices and treatments for the most economically disadvantaged patients.

-In some of our destinations, you can even see the role traditional medicine plays in a developing healthcare system.
+In some of our destinations, you can see traditional medicine's role in a developing healthcare system.

 Below, you’ll find first-hand accounts from people who have already travelled with us.